 max_speed to 5 MB/s will not do anything if your Internet connection maxes out at 1.22 MB/s (as it was in my case, as you’ll see in the examples below – I just left that value to make the point).

-num_connections is the maximum number of connection that axel will attempt to start.
-The recommended value (4) is enough for most cases, and is given mostly on the grounds of respect for other FTP users.
+num_connections is the maximum number of connections that axel will attempt to start.
+The recommended value (4) is enough for most cases and is given mostly on the grounds of respect for other FTP users.
 Please note that some servers may not even allow multiple connections.

 connection_timeout indicates the number of seconds that axel will wait to receive a response before attempting to abort and resume it automatically.